 Course Description.
-Internet services companies such as Google, Amazon, Netflix, and Meta, have pioneered systems that have achieved unprecedented scale while still providing high level availability and a high cost-performance.
+Internet services companies such as Google, Amazon, Netflix, and Meta, have pioneered systems that have achieved unprecedented scale while still providing high availability and high cost-performance.
 These systems differ from mainstream high performance systems in fundamental ways.
 They are data intensive rather than compute intensive.
 They are also cloud-native distributed systems that are often deployed as microservices and require integration with external systems via networked-based APIs.
 They need to inherently support scalability, typically having high throughput, security, reliability and availability demands as well.

 Designing and building these systems require a specialized set of skills.
 This course will cover design principles and strategies needed to design and implement data intensive scalable distributed systems.
-In this domain engineers not only need to know how to architect systems that are inherently scalable, but to do so in a way that also supports high availability, reliability, and performance.
-Given the nature of these systems, basic distributed systems concepts such as time, transparency, data consistency and synchronization are also important.
+In this space engineers not only need to know how to design, implement, package and deploy systems to multi-platform cloud environments, but to do so in a way that also supports high scalability, availability, reliability, security, and performance.
+Given the nature of these systems, basic distributed systems concepts such as time, location transparency, data consistency and synchronization are also important.
 These systems largely operate around the clock, have components running on different nodes and platforms, so the course also emphasizes deployability and operational concerns.

 The course includes a hands-on project where students get to create and discuss design alternatives, and implement the solutions in a public cloud environment.
-The basic concepts will be given during the lectures and applied in the project.
+Concepts, design strategies, tools, and patterns for distributed systems will be discussed in lectures and applied in the project.
 The students will gain exposure to the core concepts needed to design and build such systems as well as current technologies in this space.
 Class size will be limited.

 Prior Knowledge.
 Students are expected to be familiar with programming in at least one language suitable for creating backend services, such as node JS, Java, Python, Kotlin, and C#.
 Formal training in Software Architecture is helpful, but not required.
 Basic understanding of http communication and distributed systems is expected.
+In particular, students should have the ability to implement and run a simple http (REST) service.
 Students in doubt regarding their experience should obtain instructor's permission.